An Essex County Expungement Lawyer Can Help You Move On After an Arrest

 An arrest that does not result in a conviction is eligible for immediate expungement unless the dismissal of the charge was the result of the successful completion of a diversionary program, in which case, six months must elapse from the dismissal.

 If you are interested in having your record cleared, you are encouraged to work with an expungement lawyer to petition for an expungement.
-At The Gorman Law Firm, Scott Gorman can help clients determine their eligibility and complete the expungement process successfully.
+At The Gorman Law Firm, Essex County expungement lawyer, Scott Gorman, can help clients determine their eligibility and complete the expungement process successfully.
 To discuss your case, contact him today.